maforn/TimedShutdownAndroid/README.md

 You can:

 *   help with the translation of the app
-*   openi issues and PRs (including a corresponding issue)
+*   open issues and PRs (including a corresponding issue)

 ## Disclaimer